Common topic

 The main reasons people are denied boarding include when:

-• we have identified concerns which must be mitigated before the traveller is allowed to travel to New Zealand
+• INZ has identified a concern(s) which must be mitigated before the traveller is allowed to travel to New Zealand.

-• the passenger requires a New Zealand Electronic Travel Authority (NZeTA) but does not hold one or does not hold a valid one because it is expired or the incorrect type
+• The passenger requires a NZeTA but does not hold one or does not hold a valid one because it is expired or the incorrect type.

 Being refused entry to New Zealand

 The key difference between being denied boarding and being refused entry lies in timing.
-A denied boarding decision happens overseas, before the traveller boards their flight, while a traveller may be refused entry to New Zealand if they arrive in New Zealand but are not permitted to enter the country.
-A traveller refused entry will be placed on the next available flight back.
+A decision to deny boarding happens overseas, before the traveller boards their flight, while a traveller may be refused entry to New Zealand if they arrive in New Zealand but are not permitted to enter the country.

 Carriers' obligations